fgnt/libriwasn/README.md

 Here, we use the segmentation using an energy-based voice activity detection (VAD), which is also used for all other systems.
 We also fixed as small error in the VAD-based segmentation w.r.t. the code used to write the paper.

-The ground truth diarization information, which is provided via Zenodo, tends to underestimate the speakers' activities.
+The diarization information, which is provided via Zenodo, tends to underestimate the speakers' activities.
 Therefore, we here adapt the utterance boundaries (see *onset* and *num_samples* in the database json file) provided by LibriCSS data set to the LibriWASN data set in order to obtain the activities for the experiments with an oracle segmentation.

 Moreover, we observed that there are some abrupt changes in the amount of partly around 1000 samples in the time differences of arrival (TDOAs) between the LibriCSS recordings and the clean speech mixture.
 These high TDOAs cannot be explained by the time differences of flight (TDOFs) and therefore may result from  technical issues during the recording.
-Another effect of these high TDOAs is tha the utterance boundaries used for the oracle segmentation experiment on LibriCSS might not always perfectly fit to the LibriCSS recordings.
+Another effect of these high TDOAs is that the utterance boundaries used for the oracle segmentation experiment on LibriCSS might not always perfectly fit to the LibriCSS recordings.
 This might result in a slightly higher cpWER compared to the LibriWASN data sets which do not show this effect.

 # Citation